 Flexibility and convenience are two of the most important deciding factors students use when choosing between online learning and traditional classroom instruction.
 In the Online College Students 2019 survey conducted by Learning House, among 1,500 registered online students, 63% of respondents said that they enrolled in an online program because it was the best fit for their work and life responsibilities, 34% stated it was their preferred method of learning, and only 3% said it was because they could only find their program online (Clinefelter et al., 2019).
 The same survey also revealed that 67% of students enrolled in an online course lived within 50 miles from the college or university they were studying.
 This figure was up from 42% five years ago.
 This is an interesting data point as we can surmise that more local schools are offering online courses that enable students to stay within their communities.

-We predict that as the relevance of online education continues post-pandemic, and the interest and number of enrollees go up to a steady climb, higher education institutions will also expand their online program offerings as a strategic response to the current demand.
+Based on relevant online education statistics, we predict that as the relevance of online education continues post-pandemic, and the interest and number of enrollees go up to a steady climb, higher education institutions will also expand their online program offerings as a strategic response to the current demand.
+Institutions may also pivot towards leveraging more online learning solutions or even learning how to use responsive web design.

 However, while online learning and technology-based pedagogy continue to expand their roles in lieu of the ongoing pandemic, experts suggest that shifting 100% online should be only be considered as a complementary academic method and not as a long-term approach to education (Tan, 2020 cited in Izumi et al., 2020).